 The M.A. program emphasizes bridging between the movement sciences and clinical or education practice.
 The objective is to develop a comprehensive and coherent view of theory and research that can be applied to practice within the student's professional field.
-The program requires 32 points of study or comprehensive examination.
+The program requires 32 points of study and either a comprehensive examination or a capstone project.
 Students are expected to make satisfactory progress toward the completion of degree requirements.
 Program faculty will annually review each student's progress.
 Please note that satisfactory performance is defined at a minimum as no incomplete grades, and no BBSR or BBS courses in which the grade earned is lower than B.